Ahmed Hulusi: Biography

-His Perspective of Islam
+Perspective on Islam

 He considers his teachings a spiritual understanding of Islam in a modern context.
 Based on Muhammad's teachings and eminent Sufi authors like Abdul Karim Jili, Abdul-Qadir Gilani, Muhyiddin ibn-Arabi, Imami Ghazali, and İbrahim Hakkı Erzurumi, he denies the idea of a deity/god to worship, claiming there is no separate external god, there is only the One, referred to as Allah in the Qur'an.
 His principle has always been, “Do not be a blind follower of anyone.
 In the light of Muhammad’s teachings, choose and walk your own path in life independently.”
 He recommends that people re-evaluate the original teachings of Muhammad and the Quran in the light of science, without depending on any intermediary forces.
 Every individual has the right, indeed, is obliged, to directly interact with the teachings of the universal system through Muhammad and shape their lives accordingly.

 Due to the nature of the universal system revealed to Muhammad, jobs and positions of a religious nature are illegitimate.
 The only person one must follow is Muhammad.
 Because of this, Ahmed Hulusi does not encourage anyone to become his ‘follower’.
 He prefers to live a relatively reclusive life in his small town and advises people to question his teachings and to do their own research.
 He says, “Don’t believe me; find and verify the truth for yourself.”